jvilleneuve/Typetalkgooglecalendarbot/README.md

 2. alertUser time based.
 Set as time driven, every 5 minutes.
 This will remind you when you have events starting.
 3. checkDoubleBookings .
 Set this trigger to execute whenever your google calendar is updated.

+Note: If you are outside of Japan, you will need to set your timezone on line 16.